Where does the money go?

 So, effective immediately - I'd like to present our answer to WHERE DOES THE MONEY GO?

-At the end of 2015 we presented the team at the Texas Children's Cancer Center with a gift of $75,000 - and 100% of that money is going to support Solid Tumor Pediatric Cancer Research efforts.
+Starting in 2015 we presented our first major gift to the team at the Texas Children's Cancer Center with a gift of $75,000 - and with that gift a new focus was born with our Foundation.

 2015 Check Presentation at Texas Children's Cancer Center